 Causes and symptoms of cervical osteochondrosis

-The causes of osteochondrosis are always associated with aging of the body and age-related changes in tissues, however, some factors increase the risk of pathology and rejuvenate it:
+The causes of osteochondrosis are always associated with the aging of the body and age-related changes in tissues, however, some factors increase the risk of pathology and rejuvenate it:

-• motionless lifestyle, sedentary work;
+• sedentary lifestyle, sedentary work;

 • constant being in a state of stress, nervous tension;